Twist Rate

 Short Answer: Don’t worry about it.
 9mm AR barrels come standard in 1:10″ twist and that is way more than enough to stabilize any 9mm bullet.

 Any barrel with a twist rate faster than 1:29″ will stabilize a Federal 115gr FMJ 9mm bullet.
-The Sg for this round fired out of a short barrel with a standard 1:10″ twist is around 12.3, which is extremely high, and it will only climb with a longer barrel (due to increase velocity).
+The Sg for this round fired out of a short barrel with a standard 1:10″ twist is around 12.3, which is extremely high, and it will only climb with a longer barrel (due to increased velocity).

 Any barrel with a twist rate faster than 1:32″ will stabilize a Federal 147gr FMJ 9mm bullet.
 The Sg for this round fired out of a short barrel with a standard 1:10″ twist is around 15.0, which is extremely high, and it will only climb with a longer barrel (due to increased velocity).